Archbishop Lori invites you to Encounter Christ in the upcoming Year of the Eucharist.

 - Families can check out this fun video from Catholic Central, as they share about the Real Presence too!

 - Sophia Institute also helps us understand Real Presence in the Eucharist.
 Check out their video.

 - Watch an engaging video of Bishop Barron speaking on the Real Presence of Jesus in the Eucharist

 Eucharist: Discovering the Mass in the Bible

-Author and teacher Dr. Brant Pitre shares the biblical roots of the Eucharist– in the Old Testament, the Gospels, and Apostolic teaching.
+In this video, author and teacher Dr. Brant Pitre shares the biblical roots of the Eucharist — in the Old Testament, the Gospels, and Apostolic teaching.
 You’ll learn how Christ’s Body and Blood are a wonderful part of God’s plan for our salvation.

 Food for Thought